kameshsampath/fruitsgql/README.md

 - No more underfetching and n + 1 problem
 - Rapid iterations during API development
 - Data level performance monitoring

 One of the common issues a developer might have during GraphQL API development is how to configure or integrate a backend.
 Database(DB) is a very common backend that is used by application developers to store the data.
 Adding DB specific code to your GraphQL API code will result in tight coupling of API with specific database.

-Through use of [Object Relational Mapping(ORM)](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) frameworks can help building database agnostic API, not many ORM frameworks provide integrations via extensions,plugins for GraphQL.
+Through use of [Object Relational Mapping(ORM)](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) frameworks can help building database agnostic API, not many ORM frameworks provide integrations for GraphQL.

 ## ORM in Functional World

 ORMs have been quite popular in the Object Oriented Programming(OOP) world e.g. in Java, [Hibernate](https://hibernate.org/) is very popular.
 With the popularity of ORMs, developers are starting to use more functional programming languages over Object Oriented languages e.g. Java, are in need of ORM frameworks for these languages.

-[Ent](https://entgo.io/) is a simple, yet powerful entity framework for Go, that makes it easy to build and maintain applications with large data-models and sticks with the following principles:
+Ent is a simple, yet powerful entity framework for Go, that makes it easy to build and maintain applications with large data-models and sticks with the following principles:

 - Easily model database schema as a graph structure.
 - Define schema as a programmatic Go code.
 - Static typing based on code generation.
 - Database queries and graph traversals are easy to write.
 - Simple to extend and customize using Go templates.

 ### ORM and GraphQL

-Ent provides an extension [entgql](https://pkg.go.dev/entgo.io/contrib/entgql) that allows developers to integrate GraphQL with DB using ORM.
-As ent is already capable of generating DB specific code, using entgql we can generate GraphQL code for the entity models using [99designs/gqlgen](https://github.com/99designs/gqlgen) framework.
+Ent provides an extension [entgql](https://pkg.go.dev/entgo.io/contrib/entgql) that allows developers to integrate GraphQL with DB using an ORM.
+As ent is already capable of generating DB specific code, with `entgql` we can generate GraphQL code for the entity models using [99designs/gqlgen](https://github.com/99designs/gqlgen) framework.

-With enough theory around GraphQL and Ent, let us build a very simple GraphQL API **Fruits**.
+With enough theory around GraphQL and Ent, let us build a very simple GraphQL API **Fruits** with database backend support via ent.

-At the end of this blog you would

-- [x]  Understood how to generate entities using `ent`
-- [x] Adding support for GraphQL via ent extensions `entgql`
-- [x] Implement query and mutation(create) resolvers for Fruits API
-- [x] Finally expose the API using GraphQL server

 ## Demo Sources